Noisy Interactive Quantum Communication: Preliminaries

-\subsubsection{Tree Codes \cite{Sch96}}
+\subsubsection{Tree Codes}

 Standard error correcting codes are designed for data transmission and therefore are not particularly well suited for interactive communication over noisy channels.
-In his breakthrough papers on interactive communication \cite{Sch93, Sch96}, Schulman defined tree codes, which are particular codes designed for such interactive communication.
-Indeed, these tree codes can perform encoding and decoding by rounds (following \cite{FGOS12}, we refer to such codes as online codes), such that for each round, a message from the message set $[d]$ is transmitted, but even if there is some decoding error in this round, for each additional round we perform (without transmission error), the more likely it is that this previous decoding error is correctly decoded.
-We describe this property in more details after formally defining these tree codes.
+In his breakthrough papers \cite{Sch93, Sch96}, Schulman defined tree codes, which are particular codes designed for such interactive communication.
+Indeed, these tree codes can perform encoding and decoding round by round (following Ref.~\cite{FGOS12}, we refer to such codes as online codes), such that for each round, a message from the message set $[d]$ is transmitted, but even if there is some decoding error in this round, for each additional round that we perform (without transmission error), the more likely it is that this previous decoding error is correctly decoded.
+We describe this self-healing property in more detail after formally defining tree codes.
 We use the following for our definition.
-Given a set $A$ and its $k$-fold cartesian product $A^k = A \times \cdots \times A$ ($k$-times), we denote, for any $n \in \mathbb{N}$, $A^{\leq n} = \cup_{k=1}^n A^k$.
-Also, given a transmission alphabet $\Sigma$ and two words $\bar{e} = e_1 \cdots e_t \in \Sigma^t$ and $\bar{e}^\prime = e_1^\prime \cdots e_t^\prime \in \Sigma^t$ over this alphabet, we denote by $\Delta(\bar{e}, \bar{e}^\prime)$ (the Hamming distance) the number of different symbols, i.e.\ $\Delta(\bar{e}, \bar{e}^\prime) = |\{i: e_i \not= e_i^\prime \}|$.
+Given a set $A$ and its $k$-fold Cartesian product $A^k = A \times \cdots \times A$ ($k$-times), we denote, for any $n \in \mathbb{N}$, $A^{\leq n} = \cup_{k=1}^n A^k$.
+Also, given a transmission alphabet $\Sigma$ and two words $\bar{e} = e_1 \cdots e_t \in \Sigma^t$ and $\bar{e}^\prime = e_1^\prime \cdots e_t^\prime \in \Sigma^t$ over this alphabet, we denote by $\Delta(\bar{e}, \bar{e}^\prime)$ (the Hamming distance) the number of different symbols, i.e., $\Delta(\bar{e}, \bar{e}^\prime) = |\{i: e_i \not= e_i^\prime \}|$.